syne-tune/syne-tune/docs/source/tutorials/odsc_tutorial/getting_started.rst

 In this tutorial, we will mostly be focussed on making decisions and tuning free parameters in the context of *training machine learning models on data*, so their predictions can be used as part of a solution to a business problem.
-There are many other steps from initial need to deployed solution, such as understanding business requirements, collecting, cleaning and labeling data, monitoring and maintenance.
+There are many other steps between the initial need and a deployed solution, such as understanding business requirements, collecting, cleaning and labeling data, monitoring and maintenance.
 Some of these can be addressed with automated tuning as well, others need different tools.